DavidAppleyard.com

 (2) Microsoft software has been adapted to work on Apple computers.

-(3) The author JK Rowling could not imagine having her quintessentially British "Harry Potter" stories specially adapted for American audiences.
+(3) The author J.K.
+Rowling could not imagine having her quintessentially British "Harry Potter" stories specially adapted for American audiences.

 (1) They childless couple adopted an orphaned two-year-old girl from Korea.